VW brand suffers first sales drop in 11 years, eyes tough markets

 Group sales in China, a stable source of revenue for VW for years and the carmaker's biggest market, fell 3.4 percent to 3.55 million autos while deliveries in Europe were up 2.5 percent to 3.95 million, the Wolfsburg-based firm said.

-Toyota and U.S. rival General Motors (GM.N) are expected to publish full-year auto sales later this month.
+Toyota and U.S. rival General Motors are expected to publish full-year auto sales later this month.

 (Reporting by Andreas Cremer; Editing by Arno Schuetze and Elaine Hardcastle)